Fauli/shaders/README.md

 # Shaders Experiments

 This repository contains my personal experiments with shaders (GLSL).
-Each experiment is a separate folder within this repository, containing the shader code and any necessary assets.
+Each experiment is a separate file or folder within this repository, containing the shader code and any necessary assets.

 ## Table of Contents